Old Believers: Distribution

 There are no reliable statistics concerning Old Believer population.
-Numbers, derived from Old Believer leaders' estimates, surveys and censuses, may vary greatly, and there far less regular churchgoers than total members, who maintain some ties to the community.
+Numbers, derived from Old Believer leaders' estimates, surveys and censuses, may vary greatly, and there are far less regular churchgoers than total members, who maintain some ties to the community.
 The Metropolinate of the ROORC claimed in 2018 that there are 2 million Old Believers of all accords worldwide.
-Estimates made in the 2010s cite 55,000 Old Believers in Latvia, 45,000 in Lithuania, and 15,000 (but only 3,000 regularly attending services) in Estonia.
+Estimates made in the 2010s cite 55,000 Old Believers in Latvia, 45,000 in Lithuania, and 15,000 (but only 3,000 regularly attending services) in Estonia, located mostly in and around of town Mustvee.
 In Romania, the local leadership stated it had some 35,000 members.
 There are tens of thousands of Old Believers in Ukraine and Belarus.
 In Armenia, Georgia, Azerbaijan, Kazakhstan and Kyrgyzstan there several thousands in numerous small settlements.
 In Poland and Bulgaria there are several hundreds each.
 In Canada there are several small settlements in Alberta, and in the United States, Old Believers reside mainly in Oregon (one estimate was that there were more than 10,000 around Woodburn), Alaska and in Erie, Pennsylvania.
 Old Believers also have a presence in South America; some 3,000 Old Believers reside in Brazil, Bolivia, Uruguay and Argentina.
 Small communities are also present in Sydney, Australia, and in South Island, New Zealand.

 In Russia, a 2012 survey determined that there were about 400,000 self-professed Old Believers, with the highest concentrations being in the Smolensk Oblast, Perm Krai, Altai, Mari El, Komi Republic, Udmurtia and Mordovia, as well as the central Leningrad and Moscow districts.
 In 2017, the vice-chair of the Pomorian Church deduced that based on the average size of communities and the total number of parishes in Russia (about 800), a reasonable estimate concerning the number of Old Believers who maintain some ties to the faith in the country would be between 800,000 and 1,300,000.